Dichography: Two-frame Ultrafast Imaging from a Single Diffraction Pattern: The Dichographic problem

 \emph{Dichography}, similar to conventional CDI, is an \emph{indirect} imaging method.
 The sample image is retrieved from the acquired diffraction data via algorithmic methods, designed to solve the specific \emph{imaging problem}.

 In conventional CDI, the image recorded by the detector, $I(\vec{q})$, is the square amplitude of the scattered field $\psi(\vec{q})$.
 The field carries the full information on the sample density $\rho(\vec{x})$.
 However, only its magnitude $\left| \psi(\vec{q})\right| = \sqrt{I(\vec{q})}$ is experimentally accessible, while the field's phase is lost.
 Therefore, it is necessary to retrieve the phase to obtain the sample image $\rho(\vec{x})$.
+In two dimensions, the image $\rho(\vec{x})$ is proportional to the projection of the electronic density along the beam propagation direction \cite{kirian2020imaging}.
 In CDI, the \emph{phase retrieval problem} is numerically solved by specifically designed \emph{phase retrieval algorithms} \cite{marchesini2007invited,colombo2023imaging}.

 The imaging problem in \emph{Dichography} is significantly more demanding.
 Indeed, \emph{Dichography} deals with situations where the acquired scattering data $I(q)$ is the incoherent sum of the intensities of two independent scattered fields $\psi^\one(\vec{q})$ and $\psi^\two(\vec{q})$, that is: